Advertiser Disclosure

 Hot Tip:

-Southwest credit cards like the Southwest Rapid Rewards® Plus Credit Card can earn you additional Rapid Rewards Points, along with getting you closer to earning a Companion Pass to double your redemption value!
+Southwest credit cards, like the Southwest Rapid Rewards® Plus Credit Card, can earn you additional Rapid Rewards Points and get you closer to earning a Companion Pass, doubling your redemption value!

-35. Book Tickets You Might Want to Cancel (Rapid Rewards Points)
+34. Book Tickets You Might Want To Cancel (Rapid Rewards Points)

 If you’re not completely sure about your travel plans, Southwest is a great airline to consider.
 Southwest does not charge a fee to cancel your ticket, right up until the time a flight is set to leave.